 Break large tasks into small ones.
-Then, set some priorities.
+Then set some priorities.
 Let your family and friends help you.
-Don't feel guilty if you can’t to do as much as you normally would.
+Don't feel guilty if you can’t do as much as you normally would.
 This involves tasks at work.
 You need to focus on getting well.

 This may not be the best time for you to change jobs, get married, or move.
 If you're thinking about taking on stressful tasks, talk about it with others.
 They may be able to help with a different point of view.

 You may feel like pulling away from the world and doing nothing.
 But staying active can make you feel better faster.
 Get out of the house.
 Try exercise, join a social group or sports team, or just go to a movie or ball game.

 People don't quickly get better from depression.
 Be sure not to expect that of yourself.
 You will slowly start to feel better.
 Keep in mind that negative thinking is a part of your illness.
 It most often gets better as it’s treated.
 Staying active with other people will help you feel less alone.

 A network of supportive relationships is helpful for both treating and preventing depression.
 Supportive relationships serve as a buffer against stress, which can sometimes bring these feelings on.

 Strong spiritual faith is associated with a lower risk of depression.
 Spiritual faith can be found in the context of organized religion or in something less structured.
 Taking part in these in a group setting can give you social support.

 A variety of relaxation techniques can help you cope with stressors that bring on depression.
 You can try meditation, deep breathing, progressive relaxation, yoga, or biofeedback.
 These techniques help you to pay attention to tension in your body and release it with exercises that help quiet your mind and relax your muscles.
 You can also reduce stress by getting enough sleep, rest, and recreation.